michaelbonner/office-lunch-management/README.md

 ## Developing

-Once you've created a project and installed dependencies with `npm install` (or `pnpm install` or `yarn`), start a development server:
+Once you've created a project and installed dependencies with `bun install`, start a development server:

 ```sh
 bun run dev